 We may earn money or products from the companies mentioned in this post.

 The FRG leader maintains a roster of every soldier in the unit along with all his/her FRG contact information.
 At the company level, this has the potential to include 150 or more names!
-Ideally, as soon as the commander has new contact information it would be passed on the FRG leader.
+Ideally, as soon as the commander has new contact information it’s passed on the FRG leader.
 As an FRG leader myself, I can honestly tell you that this almost NEVER happens.
-My husband is the commander so I obviously have daily access to him… and it still doesn’t happen nearly as quickly as I would like.
+My husband is the commander so I have daily access to him… and it still doesn’t happen nearly as quickly as I would like.
 In a perfect world, I find out about the new members of the FRG weekly and I reach out to them within 48 hours.
-This is much easier said than done and many FRGs are not nearly as active or involved to commit to that type of time-table.
+This is much easier said than done and many FRGs aren’t nearly as active or involved to commit to that type of time-table.

 I’ve found over time that in the platoons, teams and squads within the company there’s more likely to spring up friendships between current soldiers and newbies.
 My weekly emails now include a little blurb along the lines of “if you know a new spouse who I haven’t contacted please pass along their information so that I can reach out to them as soon as possible.”
 In this way, I skip waiting to get updates from my husband and go straight to the source.